 However, I have to say that in my experience, it is very rare for the referee to restart the game before the allocated 15 minutes have passed.

 If anything, most teams try and push the time longer if they can!
 Most teams want to take full advantage of the 15 minutes they are permitted and enjoy the benefits of halftime, which we’ll look at in the next section.

 Halftime during Extra Time

 It’s also worth noting that the length of halftime during extra time is different than the length of halftime during the first 90 minutes of the game.

 During extra time the halftime break must not be any longer than one minute.
 This break is intended only to be a short drinks break, and the referee will restart the game within a minute of the game being stopped. [source]

-It’s also worth knowing that if you have a child playing youth soccer, then the length of halftime may be different than it is at adult level.
+It’s also worth knowing that if you have a child playing youth soccer, then the length of halftime may be different than it is at the adult level.

 For instance, at high school level, the length of halftime is usually 10 minutes.
-This is because the length of the game is shorter than it is at senior level.
+This is because the length of the game is shorter than it is at the senior level.

-And when you get down to soccer at u6 level, then you may find that halftime is as short as a few minutes, or they may not even be a halftime break as the length of the entire game is so short.
+And when you get down to soccer at the u6 level, then you may find that halftime is as short as a few minutes, or they may not even be a halftime break as the length of the entire game is so short.

 Either way, it is always best to check with your child’s coach or referee to be sure of what to expect.